BrianBut/flashbacks/_pages/extraterrestrial.md

 3. *I came across this professor.
 An Afrikaaner, he cut the coax cable supplying the computer science department in order to speed up the maths department computers.
 He was in favour of a Boer 'homeland', independent of Mandela's South Africa.
 I believe it more likely he shunned Phil out of anti-English sentiment.*

 4.  *It could be that African students and staff did not come to Dr Morrison's Lecture because disabled or sick people are kept away the public eye at home.
-Phil had developed Polio in early childhood.*
+Phil used a wheelchair as he had developed Polio in early childhood.*